alex-oleshkevich/starsessions/README.md

 Creating new stores is quite simple.
 All you need is to extend `starsessions.SessionStore` class and implement abstract methods.

 Here is an example of how we can create a memory-based session store.
-Note, it is important that `write` method returns session ID as a string value.
+Note, that it is important that `write` method returns session ID as a string value.

 ```python